snykk/learn-blockchain/README.md

 - **Transaction Signing**: Transactions are signed with private key before being added to blocks
 - **Signature Verification**: Transaction signatures can be verified using public key

+### 10. Transaction Pool (Mempool)

+Mempool stores pending transactions before they are added to blocks:
+- **Transaction Storage**: Pending transactions are stored in memory pool
+- **Transaction Management**: Add, remove, and retrieve transactions from mempool
+- **Block Creation**: Blocks can be created from transactions in mempool
+- **Automatic Cleanup**: Transactions are automatically removed from mempool when added to blocks

+### 11. Full Signature Verification

+Complete signature verification system:
+- **Public Key Storage**: Public keys are stored in transactions for verification
+- **Automatic Verification**: Signatures are verified automatically during block validation
+- **ECDSA Verification**: Full ECDSA signature verification using stored public keys
+- **Security**: Ensures transaction authenticity and prevents tampering

+### 12. Proof of Stake

+Alternative consensus mechanism to Proof of Work:
+- **Stake-Based Selection**: Validators are selected based on their stake (balance)
+- **Weighted Random**: Validator selection uses weighted random based on stake amount
+- **No Mining Required**: PoS doesn't require computational mining like PoW
+- **Energy Efficient**: More energy-efficient than Proof of Work
+- **Stake Calculation**: Stake is calculated from blockchain balances

+### 13. Balance System

+Balance tracking and validation:
+- **Balance Calculation**: Calculates balance by scanning all transactions
+- **Transaction Validation**: Validates transactions before adding to blocks
+- **Insufficient Balance Detection**: Prevents transactions with insufficient balance
+- **Coinbase Support**: Supports coinbase transactions for initial balance distribution

 ## Example Output

 The program will display: